vojcc/escooters/readme.md

 ## Escooters

-### Ideas to extend app
+### Ideas to extend the app
-- Current location
+- Current location - easy to add, app would require the user's consent.
 <img src="https://user-images.githubusercontent.com/92044526/223692783-71a22e72-65d2-402a-90cd-f86b95721db2.png" width="300" height="250" />

-- E-scooters nearby
+- E-scooters nearby - more complicated, based on location user would be able to add e-scooters to map, it would be necessary to create whole authentication system to prevent trolls.
 <img src="https://user-images.githubusercontent.com/92044526/223692669-f0e247d6-1daa-4cd1-81f9-711219f8f924.png" width="300" height="250" />

-- Price comparison
+- Price comparison - based on average speed and time of travel it would be awesome to check which provider is the best option.
 <img src="https://user-images.githubusercontent.com/92044526/223692515-4761343d-7147-44d5-a0d5-209ef6b68552.png" width="300" height="250" />

 ### Available providers